cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 GET /events/?q=workflowStatus:APPROVED
 ```

-Retrieve places that are still in `DRAFT`:
+Retrieve places that are still in a draft version:

 ```
 GET /places/?q=workflowStatus:DRAFT&workflowStatus=*